 Regular giving recruitment

-- However, focus from face-to-face, cold mail and telemarketing channels has decreased since 2015, meaning digital recruitment will continue to be a growing trend into 2018
+- However, focus from face-to-face, cold mail and telemarketing channels decreasing since 2015.
+Therefore, digital recruitment will continue to be a growing trend into 2018.

 Direct mail to regular giving conversion

-Matt concluded: ‘’Optimal data is critical to a charity’s ability to increase fundraising campaign results.
+“Optimal data is critical to a charity’s ability to increase fundraising campaign results.
 Without data driven insight, it becomes impossible to drive meaningful, timely and relevant engagement across supporter relationships.
 Understanding compliant routes to contact supports will also become increasingly important in light of the impending GDPR.
-We are keen to grow the Context project making it even more relevant for wider charities out there and are looking forward to welcoming more charities into the next Context initiative in the coming months.’’
+We are keen to grow the Context project making it even more relevant for wider charities out there and are looking forward to welcoming more charities into the next Context initiative in the coming months.”

 Recruitment for the 2018 project will begin in January 2018.
 Charities interested in possible involvement are invited to contact the Qbase team: email@example.com

-- Context is run yearly.
+- Qbase runs Context yearly.
 These latest findings were from the 2016 report, based on data up to the end of 2016.
-A Context report was also delivered in 2015.

-- * No personal identifiers and no names and addresses are sent to Qbase
+- No personal identifiers and no names and addresses go to Qbase.

-- Upon receiving the data, and completion of further checks, Qbase apply additional anonymisation to the data and the results produced
+- Upon receiving the data, and completion of further checks, Qbase applies additional anonymisation to the data and the results produced.

-- For the purposes of accuracy and fairness, Qbase samples, anonymises, and removes outliers from results to ensure KPIs shared are not dwarfed by larger charities or skewed by large donations
+- For the purposes of accuracy and fairness, Qbase samples, anonymises, and removes outliers from results.